Powers of the prime minister of the United Kingdom: Primary legislation

 The prime minister normally has significant power to change the law through passing primary legislation, as the PM is, by definition, able to command a majority in the House of Commons.
-Therefore, the PM can normally gain House of Commons support for their desired legislation (and House of Commons rejection of any undesirable legislation) - Government defeats in the House of Commons are unusual.
+Therefore, the PM can normally gain House of Commons support for his desired legislation (and House of Commons rejection of any undesirable legislation) - Government defeats in the House of Commons are unusual.

 Primary legislation must also be passed by the House of Lords, and while Government defeats in the Lords are more frequent, the power of the Lords to reject a bill passed by the Commons is restricted by conventions and the Parliament Acts.
 In extremis, as members of the Lords are appointed by the sovereign on the advice of the PM, the PM could appoint, or threaten to appoint, enough peers to the House of Lords who will support the legislation to force the Lords to pass it.

 The prime minister appoints officials known as the "Government Whips", who negotiate for the support of MPs and to discipline dissenters.
 Party discipline is strong since electors generally vote for individuals on the basis of their party affiliation.
 Members of Parliament may be expelled from their party for failing to support the Government on important issues, and although this will not mean they must resign as MPs, it will usually make re-election difficult.
 Members of Parliament who hold ministerial office or political privileges can expect removal for failing to support the prime minister.
 Restraints imposed by the Commons grow weaker when the Government's party enjoys a large majority in that House, or among the electorate.
 In most circumstances, however, the prime minister can secure the Commons' support for almost any bill by internal party negotiations, with little regard to the Opposition MPs.

 The domination of Parliament by the government of the day has been called an "Elective dictatorship".

 However, even a government with a healthy majority can on occasion find itself unable to pass legislation.
 For example, on 9 November 2005, Tony Blair's Government was defeated over plans which would have allowed police to detain terror suspects for up to 90 days without charge, and on 31 January 2006, was defeated over certain aspects of proposals to outlaw religious hatred.
 On other occasions, the Government alters its proposals to avoid defeat in the Commons, as Blair's Government did in February 2006 over education reforms.